What can be appealed

 A fee of $10 applies to all appeals relating to EPA assessments.

-If you are in financial hardship, you may request a refund or waiver of some or all of the appeal fee from the Minister for the Environment.
+If you are in financial hardship, then you may request a refund or waiver of some or all of the appeal fee from the Minister for the Environment.
 A request for a reduction, waiver or refund can be emailed to admin@oac.wa.gov.au.
-It should be addressed to the Minister and should set out the reasons justifying the request (for example, the appellant has insufficient resources).
+It should be addressed to the Minister and should set out the reasons justifying the request (for example, that appellant has insufficient resources).

 Effect of lodging appeal